weepctxb/ChemEngDPpy/README.md

 - capex.CEPCI[20yy] - retrieves annual CEPCI index for 20yy (where yy = 01, 18 or 19)

-- capex.USSG[20yy] - retrieves USD:SGD forex rate for 20yy year-average
+- capex.USSG[20yy] - retrieves USD:SGD forex rate for 20yy year-average (where yy = 01, 18 or 19)

-- capex.CPI['zz'][20yy] - retrieves country zz's consumer price index (CPI) for 20yy year-average (where zz = 'SG' or 'US')
+- capex.CPI['zz'][20yy] - retrieves country zz's consumer price index (CPI) for 20yy year-average (where yy = 01, 16, 18 or 19 and zz = 'SG' or 'US')

   - Reference year for CAPCOST = 2001 (as of Turton et al. 5th Ed.)

-  - Reference year for utilities cost = 2018 (as of Turton et al. 5th Ed.)
+  - Reference year for utilities cost = 2016 (as of Turton et al. 5th Ed.)

 Functions: